 There were about 25 attendees at the Chapter meeting Saturday night at the Friendship House Restaurant.
 Check out ‘Upcoming Events’ on this page for revisions.
 Also, see minutes of the meeting provided by Secretary Gill Deshongh.
 Several flew in to David Haney’s strip.
 See more photos in Photo Gallery.

-Old Chapter newsletters from 2002 are now posted.
-Click on ‘Archived Articles / Travelogs’.
-See what some of looked like 14 years ago, and what we were up to.
+Old Chapter newsletters are now posted.
+There are about 76 of them in all.
+Click on ‘Archived Newsletters; Articles / Travelogs’.
+See what some of looked like several years ago, and what we were up to.

 The Oshkosh event is something you have to experience to appreciate.
 The endless rows of airplanes, miles of ground to cover, and thousands of people provide an extraordinary experience.
 Trying to see everything scattered over several square miles can be tiring and stressful.
 But apparently not so much for our Chapter 1189 bunch, who seem very relaxed in photo below: (Probably watching the air show).